VEckardt/IntegrityDocs/README.md

 ## How to run
 - run the IntegrityDocs.bat in your IntegrityClient folder
+- connect to the environment you like to scan
 - Then review the outcome

 ##  Development environment